-The gas lifter or actuator, allows you to lift or lower the seat height of the chair.
+The gas lifter allows you to raise and lower the seat height of the chair.
 It also acts as a ‘damper’ to cushion the impact when you first sit down.
 Gas lifters should be manufactured in accordance with a specific international design standard, for example DIN EN 16955-2017.
 If they are, they will carry the applicable mark or logo as well as a Class Rating.
-For heavy duty chairs, a Class 4 gas lifter is preferred because it has a higher load rating than the standard Class 3.
-Gas lifters without this mark may be inferior and may also not support the required weight or load.
+Our heavy duty chairs have a Class 4 gas lifter which has a higher load rating than the standard Class 3 found on most office chairs.

-2. The Mechanism on heavy duty office chairs
+2. The swivel mechanism on heavy duty office chairs

 The mechanism enables you to adjust the movement of the seat and backrest.
-Adjustments include the angle of the seat and backrest, the depth of the seat (if a seat slider is fitted), the seat height, and the tilt tension.
+Adjustments include the angle of the seat and backrest, the depth of the seat (important for taller individuals), the seat height, and the tilt tension.

 The strength of the office chair mechanism in a heavy duty environment is vital.
-To ensure that the mechanism is suitable for heavy duty use, it should be strength tested.
-Organisations such as SABS or BIFMA will conduct tests in accordance with the relevant Product Performance Standards.
+To ensure that the mechanism is suitable, all our heavy duty chairs have mechanisms that have been strength tested by SABS or BIFMA.

 3. The Seat on heavy duty office chairs